lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 The yield generation comes primarily from option premiums, which vary widely depending on market volatility, strike selection, fees, and incentive structures.
 Many vaults also receive additional incentives from protocols seeking to bootstrap liquidity or from option market makers paying for flow.
 Performance depends critically on volatility levels, strike selection algorithms, and fee structures, with most vaults operating on weekly cycles.

 However, options vaults introduce specific risk-return trade-offs that users must understand. **Upside capping** represents the primary risk for covered call strategies, during strong rallies, the vault's assets get called away at predetermined strikes, limiting participation in further gains. **Assignment risk** affects put strategies when market downturns force the vault to purchase assets at above-market prices. **Volatility crush** can rapidly erode recent gains when implied volatility collapses, making previously profitable premiums insufficient to cover subsequent losses.

-Beyond these strategy-specific risks, options vaults face standard DeFi vulnerabilities including smart contract bugs, oracle manipulation, and governance risks.
 The complexity of options pricing and settlement creates additional attack surfaces compared to simpler yield strategies, requiring robust security measures and careful risk management protocols.

 ## Section V: Infrastructure Dependencies